 Public and Private Construction Sites Order by Mayor - March 30 2020 Public and Private Construction Sites Order by Mayor - March 30 2020

-City Hall, DPW located at 500 Primrose, and WWTP are closed to the public but our offices are fully operating.
-Residents are encouraged to conduct business ONLINE https://www.cityofhaverhill.com/online_services/non_tax_payments.php or by calling the office.
+City Hall and the Citizens Center are open but residents are encouraged to conduct business ONLINE https://www.cityofhaverhill.com/online_services/non_tax_payments.php or by calling the office.
 Please call 311 for any assistance.

 Novel coronavirus (also known as COVID-19) is a virus that recently emerged in December 2019 in China.
 Like the flu, it primarily affects the lungs.
 The virus is thought to spread mainly from person - to - person, between people who are in close contact with one another and through respiratory droplets produced when an infected person coughs or sneezes.
 While some cases can be mild, some persons may develop more serious complications, and in some cases the virus can be fatal.
 The U.S. CDC strongly advises that community members prepare and take preventive steps.
 Clean your hands often, avoid close contact and clean and disinfect surfaces.
 High risk individuals include older adults and individuals with chronic medical problems.
 Please check out the links below for information and guidance.